 For the soybean market, South American weather will have a big influence on prices in the coming months.

 Our Climatelligence Newsletter will alert subscribers to the potential next big move in soybean, cotton and natural gas prices in the coming months.
-Will El Nino form?
-Stay tuned, we are playing El Nino down.
-We are still expecting a potential cold winter that will have big effects on several commodities
+Will El Niño form?
+Stay tuned, as we are downplaying El Niño.
+However we still expect a potential cold winter that will have big effects on several commodities

-COTTON PRICES CONTINUE TO RALLY IN PART DUE TO MORE WEATHER PROBLEMS
+COTTON PRICES CONTINUE TO RALLY DUE, IN PART, TO MORE WEATHER PROBLEMS

-Out of all the agricultural commodities, it has been cotton that we have been most concerned about and in which we have had a bullish bias due to a lower of global crops.
-However, I have my doubts whether the Trade War concerns will really be resolved.
+Of all the agricultural commodities, cotton has been our greatest concern, given our bullish bias due to lower global crops.
+Although, I do have doubts whether the Trade War concerns will really be resolved.
 This will keep more volatility in the agricultural markets for months.

 WHAT HAPPENED TO OUR COLD WINTER OUTLOOK FOR U.S. ENERGY AREAS?

-Our initial winter forecast for the U.S. (made back in October) was for a cold winter overall and in fact, November was one of the coldest in recent memories helping to create a spiral, but volatile, upward move in natural gas prices during November.
-A short term warming trend is expected for mid to late December across some key U.S. energy areas, but does this change our longer term view about a cold winter?
-Probably not.
+Our initial winter forecast for the U.S., published in October, was for a cold winter, overall.
+In fact, November was one of the coldest in recent memory.
+This created a spiral, but volatile, upward move in natural gas prices during November.
+At present, a short term warming trend is expected for mid to late December across some key U.S. energy areas.
+Does this change our longer term view about a cold winter? – Probably not.

-The cold November (above–blue), helped to send natural gas prices soaring some 25% until early this week.
+The cold November, shown by the blue area in the above image, helped rally natural gas prices 25% until early this week.

-However, last week, we began alerting full time clients of a short term change in U.S. weather towards “warmer” as we head deeper into December.
-This was due to a change in what we call the EPO index, that will go from negative to positive in the coming weeks.
-The EPO (Eastern Pacific Oscillation index) has to do with the jet-stream close to Alaska which can have a huge impact on North American weather and off-set other cold signals.
-However, most of our research suggests any major warming will be short-lived.
+However, last week, we began alerting private clients of a short term change in U.S. weather towards “warmer” as we head deeper into December.
+This stemmed from a change in the Eastern Pacific Oscillation (EPO) index, which we expect to move from negative to positive in the coming weeks.
+The EPO index relates to the jet-stream close to Alaska which can have a huge impact on North American weather and can offset other cold signals.
+Consequently, most of our research suggests any major warming will be short-lived.